 Technically speaking, the coconut is a drupe, a distant cousin of tree nuts.

-Technically speaking, the coconut is a drupe, which means that it is a fruit with an outer fleshy part which surrounds a hard pit or seed in the center.
-Besides the coconut, other familiar examples of drupes include mangoes, apricots, olives, and pistachios.
+This means that it is a fruit with an outer fleshy part that surrounds a hard pit or seed in the center.
+(1)

 Soaked Coconut Flour and Phytic Acid

-In his article Living with Phytic Acid, author Rami Nagel addresses the issue of phytic acid in coconut flour.
+In the article Living with Phytic Acid, author Rami Nagel addresses the issue of phytic acid in coconut flour.

-In this article, Mr. Nagel states that
+In this article, Mr. Nagel states:

-“We do not have enough information about the preparation of coconut flour to say whether soaking reduces phytic acid, but as with other phytic-acid containing foods, the likelihood is that it is at least partially reduced.”
+We do not have enough information about the preparation of coconut flour to say whether soaking reduces phytic acid, but as with other phytic-acid containing foods, the likelihood is that it is at least partially reduced.
+(2)

 This compares with 1800 mg/100 g of phytate in cashews, 1300 mg/100 g of phytate in almonds, and 1000 mg/100 g of phytate in dried lima beans.

-Soaking those foods that are naturally high in phytates such as seeds, nuts, legumes, and grains and only soaking other foods that are eaten frequently but are low in phytate in comparison such as coconut flour seems a reasonable approach to meeting this overall dietary goal … at least until more research is done!
+Soaking those foods that are naturally high in phytates such as seeds, nuts, legumes, and grains and only soaking other foods that are eaten frequently but are low in phytates by comparison such as coconut flour seems a reasonable approach to meeting this overall dietary goal.

 Recipes Using Coconut Flour